Mikeks81/File-Management/README.md

 # FileManagement
 [![Build Status](https://travis-ci.org/Mikeks81/File-Management.svg?branch=master)](https://travis-ci.org/Mikeks81/File-Management)

 Simple File Management library for creating, deleting, file stats and listing all files in a directory.
+Gem is still in the very early phase of development.
+Please feel free to make suggestions or identify bugs.

 ## Installation